 Our meat will cost more than supermarket meat, because it takes more hours and calendar time to raise animals naturally.
 However, it's not a true comparison because they are not equivalent products, both in terms of the bountiful healthful components in our meats, and in terms of the "contaminants" that are missing from our meats.

-If you value your health, don't skimp on the quality of your family's food.
 There is no better investment you can make than in your health.
 Please consider making our farm your family's source for healthy pastured meats.